Belfast facts and figures

 ||Grade A office space

-There are a number of schemes under construction (February 2017):
+There are a number of schemes under construction (February 2019), which include:

 Our schools, colleges and universities rival the best in the world and our youthful population provides a strong talent pool for investors across a range of sectors.

-- Literacy – second in Europe at primary school level (based on latest figures available, 2011).
+- Literacy – fourth in Europe at primary school level (PIRLS, 2017).

-- 79.1 per cent of Northern Ireland pupils achieved grades A* - C at GCSE level
+- 71.8 per cent of Northern Ireland pupils achieved grades A* - C at GCSE level.

-- 29.5 per cent of Northern Ireland pupils achieved grades A* - A at A Level
+- 84.5 per cent of Northern Ireland pupils achieved C or better at A Level.

-- 37,000 students are enrolled at Belfast Metropolitan College (BMC), the largest college in Northern Ireland.
-BMC has also invested over £60 million in state-of-the-art campuses.
+- 30,000 students are enrolled at Belfast Metropolitan College (BMC), the largest college in Northern Ireland.

-- QUB was ranked in the top one per cent of universities worldwide and is a member of the prestigious Russell Group of research intensive universities.
-It currently has plans to invest £223 million in its capital programme.
+- QUB is a member of the prestigious Russell Group of research intensive universities.

-- Approximately a third (34.9 per cent) of the working age population is educated to NVQ Level 4 and above.
+- Over a third a third (35.2 per cent) of the working age population is educated to NVQ Level 4 and above.